The History Of Batgirl: Comics And Beyond

 Batgirl, particularly these days, is kind of the forgotten Batperson.
-Of course she doesn’t have the cultural cachet of Batman, but she’s not talked about even as much as Batwoman.
-(And no, Batwoman is not Batgirl when she grows up.)
+Of course she doesn’t have the cultural cachet of Batman (who’s been on film, TV shows, etc.), but she’s not talked about even as much as Batwoman (who is going to be on the Infinite Earths crossover; and no, Batwoman is not Batgirl when she grows up.)
 It seems strange, especially with the popularity of the Bat mythos and with the fact that she was once played by 90s icon Alicia Silverstone.
 The fact is, though, that most people just don’t know about her.
 But they should.
 So here’s the history of Batgirl, from the peculiar reason she was created to her character today.

 It begins in 1954 when psychiatrist Fredric Wertham wrote the book Seduction of the Innocent.
 (Please don’t fall asleep.)
 Now if I gave you 3 guesses, I’m not sure you could predict what exactly Wertham blamed for seducing the poor 50s youth.
 Rock and roll?
 Television?
 Cool leather jackets?
 We could keep going, but it was comic books.
 Little cartoon drawings, with their cartoon violence and hidden naked ladies (maybe), were leading American youth to ruin.